clu612/airforcegame/README.md

         else:
             explosions.pop(0) # the first one is always first completed
-#end step 5

-    #1.7 - update the screen
     pygame.display.flip() #faster the .update()
-    # 1.8 - loop through the events

     for event in pygame.event.get():
         # check if the event is the X button
         if event.type==pygame.QUIT:
             keep_going = False
-    #3.3 monitor the key down and up

         if event.type == pygame.KEYDOWN:
             if event.key==pygame.K_w:
                 key_up=True